 Why do We need a Strong Password?

-To keep your accounts secure, creating a strong password that would be difficult for someone to guess is important.
+Creating a strong password that would be difficult for someone to guess is important to keep your accounts secure.
 One way to ensure you won’t forget your password is by storing it in a password manager.
 A stronger password makes it more resistant to being guessed, so it’s less likely to be found in a brute-force dictionary hack.

 Strong Password Examples: